+If you have ever bought a fancy cat toy only to find your pet later playing with the packaging instead of the toy, you’re not alone.
+Baffled cat owners often wonder what went wrong.
+Some even take it personally.
+Your independent-minded kitty’s choice of diversion, though, is more a result of its genetics than its feelings towards you.
 Because your cat is a predatory animal by nature, a simple object that engages all of its instincts will attract its attention the most.
 Homemade toys often satisfy kitty the most.
-To better understand their benefits, we consulted with expert Holly Tse, author of Make Your Own Cat Toys: Saving the Planet One Cat at a Time (CreateSpace 2008) and owner of the Makeyourowncattoys Web site.
+To better understand their benefits, we consulted with expert Holly Tse, author of Make Your Own Cat Toys: Saving The Planet One Cat Toy At A Time and owner of the Makeyourowncattoys Web site.
 Along with her insights, she offered useful ideas to help you create your cat’s next favorite toy -- inexpensively and painlessly.

-Consider the Benefits Homemade toys not only benefit your cat, but they may also enhance your own lifestyle.
+Homemade toys not only benefit your cat, but they may also enhance your own lifestyle.
 Tse shares her top two reasons that homemade often trumps store-bought when it comes to cat toys:

 You reduce your environmental impact “Some of the best homemade toys can be made by reusing or recycling items you already have around the house,” says Tse.
 By putting your “garbage” to good use, you divert usable objects away from landfills and direct them instead toward your eager kitty -- a plus in our eco-conscious times.